hh-ex/kata-run-length-encoding/README.md

 data to be encoded will never contain any numbers and numbers inside data to be decoded always represent the count for the following character.

+## Debugging

+- Put `require Logger` at the top of the `RunLengthEncoding` module.
+- Log values to the terminal using `Logger.debug inspect <variable>`.
+- Use the interactive shell to try out things by running `iex -S mix`.
+- In `iex` you can reload your module using `r RunLengthEncoding`

 ## Running tests

 Execute the tests with: